Class SimpleCertificateValidator

 isRevocationCheckingActive

-public boolean isRevocationCheckingActive()Always returnsfalse
+public boolean isRevocationCheckingActive()Always returnsfalse.- Specified by:

 - true if revocation checking is active and false otherwise